PalakJirapure/MUSIC/README.md

 "Groovy" app will start on 127.0.0.1:8000
 (Local Address)

-# Commonds for Generating APP - Groovy
+# Commands for Generating APP - Groovy

 django-admin startapp Groovy